belgianmobileid/doc/_Appendix/JOSE.md

     As itsme® only support the RSA cryptosystem, it requires that each party exposes its public keys as a simple JWK Set document on a URI accessible to all.
         <ul>
             <li>For itsme®, this URI can be retrieved from the <a href="../authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a>, using the "jwks_uri" key.</li>
-            <li>Your JWK Set document MUST be accessible via the URI communicated when setting up your project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a>.</li>
+            <li>Your JWK Set document MUST be accessible via the URI communicated when setting up your project in the <a href="https://portal.itsme-id.com/login" target="blank">itsme® B2B portal</a> or via email to onboarding@itsme-id.com.</li>
         </ul></li>
 </ul>